rust-lang/rfcs/text/0000-delegation.md

 We expect to resolve through the RFC process before this gets merged:

--   Although the syntax and desugaring for "delegating some methods to one field and some to another" is straightforward, should it be postponed as a possible future extension?
--   Are there any cases of [Custom Self Types](https://github.com/rust-lang/rfcs/pull/2362) where `self` needs to be manually dereferenced, e.g.
-    ```rust
-    impl TR for S {
-        fn foo(self: Arc<Self>) -> u32 {
-            *self.f.foo()
-        }
-    }
-    ```
-    If so, can these be handled during implementation of this feature or is upfront design work required?
--   There is a concern about _inherent traits_ causing duplicated symbols, can this be resolved during implementation?
 -   For the possible future extension _delegate block_, should we reserve the keyword `Delegate` in edition 2018?
 -   Should `to` be a keyword in edition 2018?
 -   Should we implement the proposed syntax or one of the alternatives in nightly?
 We may wish to gain experience using a particlular syntax on nightly before committing to it.